charlielor/blt2/docs/usersGuide.md

 #### Creating/Submitting a new Package
 By scanning in a tracking number (or entering in text) into the tracking number input field and opening up the form by clicking on "Enter in details", you'll have the chance to add details about the Package before submitting.
 This includes adding packing slips from the hard disk and/or using a camera to capture the packing slip.

 When opening the form, the Vendor search input box should be opened, ready for you to start typing the name of the Vendor.
+Once selected, the Receiver search input box should open, ready for you to start typing the name of the Receiver.

+If a Package has no attached packing slips (either through the file upload or with a camera), BLT2 will ask if it's okay to submit it without one.

 ##### Requirements for creating a new Package
 - Tracking number must be unique